cfss-old/sp18_hw01/README.md

-##A Fun Fact##
+##A Fun Fact About Iran##
 Unlike most of my friends, I love Chicago weather.
 I am used to 4 seasons.
 YES, I am from the Middle East and we *do have snow* in many parts of my country.
 In fact, in 2016, CNN travel called Iran [the next ski destination](https://www.cnn.com/travel/article/iran-ski-dizin-damavand-silk-road/index.html).
-This ski piste is exactly 6.02 miles away from my family's apartment
+[This ski piste](http://www.damawand.de/Ski/Tochal.html) is exactly 6.02 miles away from my family's apartment.
-[Tochal Ski Piste](http://www.damawand.de/Ski/Tochal.html).
-However, I do not know how to ski or snowboard !